Scholz Says Attacks On Deputies threaten Democracy - UrduPoint

 Scholz Says Attacks On Deputies 'threaten' Democracy

-German Chancellor Olaf Scholz on Saturday condemned an attack on one of his party's European Parliament deputies as a "threat" to democracy after authorities said a political motive was suspected

-Berlin, (APP - UrduPoint / Pakistan Point News - 4th May, 2024) German Chancellor Olaf Scholz on Saturday condemned an attack on one of his party's European Parliament deputies as a "threat" to democracy after authorities said a political motive was suspected.
+Berlin, (APP - UrduPoint / Pakistan Point News - 5th May, 2024) German Chancellor Olaf Scholz on Saturday condemned an attack on one of his party's European Parliament deputies as a "threat" to democracy after investigators said a political motive was suspected.

 Police said four unknown attackers beat up Matthias Ecke, an MEP for the Social Democratic Party (SPD), as he put up EU election posters in the eastern city of Dresden on Friday night.